-Back-to-school season can be difficult for children, especially if they had a stress-free summer without any homework.
+Back-to-school season can be difficult for children, especially if they had stress-free holidays without any homework.
 But now, classes are back and they might be afraid of learning French.
 Don’t worry, kids are really good when it comes to learning foreign languages.
 Just be sure they read or hear French regularly, and that they have fun during their French lessons.

 Check Your Child’s Level in French